-The University offers 31 majors for its students to choose from and continues to explore the latest technology in the delivery of these majors.
-The University offers eleven majors 100% online in an effort to better serve the working student.
-A brief paragraph about each college and the university centers follows:
+The University offers 33 undergraduate degree programs and 2 graduate degree programs for its students to choose from and continues to explore the latest technology in the delivery of these majors.
+In addition, the University offers 48 minors and 12 certificates.
+To better meet the needs of our students, the University provides 12 undergraduate and 2 graduate programs completely online through a distance learning format.
+A brief paragraph about each of the University's three Colleges and the University Centers follows.

-College of Education - The College of Education is one of the state leaders in teacher graduates.
-The faculty of the College of Education has established programs based on the conceptual framework's theme "Reflective Practitioners."
+College of Education - The College of Education is the state leader in producing high quality teacher candidates.
+The College of Education faculty has established programs based on the conceptual framework's theme "Reflective Practitioners."
 The conceptual framework has four goals which describe the teacher candidates who complete the program at Athens State University.
 These four program goals are: Student Centered Learning, Disciplinary Knowledge, Professional and Pedagogical Knowledge, and Socially Responsible Citizens.
 Specifically Athens State teacher candidates graduate with a strong foundation in disciplinary, professional and pedagogical knowledge and the ability to create student centered learning opportunities and practice socially responsible citizenship.
-Our teacher graduates are ready for the classroom and are attractive to many school systems looking for quality teachers.
-Additionally, the College of Education is accredited by NCATE, the National Council for Accreditation of Teacher Education.
+Graduates are prepared for the classroom and are attractive to school systems in North Alabama and across the state.
+Courses are offered in traditional, blended, and online formats to meet the needs of students.
+The College of Education is accredited by NCATE, the National Council for Accreditation of Teacher Education.
 The U.S. Department of Education and the Council for Higher Education Accreditation recognize NCATE as an accrediting body for schools, colleges and departments of education.
-NCATE accredited schools produce over two-thirds of the nation's new teacher graduates as compiled by Westat.
-The College of Education currently offers courses in traditional, blended and online formats.
+NCATE is currently collaborating with the Teacher Education Accreditation Council (TEAC) to form a new national accrediting body called the Council for Accreditation of Educator Programs (CAEP).

-College of Arts and Sciences - The College of Arts and Sciences curricula are designed to prepare students for entry into the job market, or for continuing education in graduate or professional school.
-Through its course offerings, the college seeks to engage the intelligence, excite the imagination, and improve the scholarship of its students, and to assist its students to develop competencies in written and oral communications; appreciation of our cultural heritage and understanding of our world; a knowledge base conducive to self-growth and enriched life experiences; and, fundamental knowledge and research skills essential to lifelong learning.
-The College of Arts and Sciences currently offers two majors that can be completed online.
-These two majors are Religion and Computer Information Systems.
+College of Arts and Sciences - The College of Arts and Sciences (COAS) curricula are designed to prepare students for entry into the job market, or for continuing education in graduate or professional school.
+Through its course offerings, the college seeks to engage the intelligence, excite the imagination, and improve the scholarship of its students.
+Through engaged learning experiences the COAS seeks to assist its students to develop competencies in written and oral communications; appreciation of our cultural heritage and understanding of our world; a knowledge base conducive to self-growth and enriched life experiences; and, fundamental knowledge, research skills and computer literacy essential to lifelong learning.
+The COAS launched its first graduate degree program, a Master of Arts in Religious Studies, in the Fall 2016.

 College of Business - The mission of the College of Business at Athens State University is to offer programs of study to prepare students for positions in business, finance, and government; to enhance the professional development of those already employed, and to provide an academic framework for graduate study leading to professional positions.
 The purpose of the College of Business is to provide quality education for all students, teaching them to think critically, to use technology efficiently, to be effective leaders, decision makers, and communicators, to maintain ethical standards, and to understand the global economy.
-The College of Business offers eight majors entirely online in addition to the traditional offerings.
-The online format enables the University to reach students across the state, the nation, and overseas.
+The College of Business offers seven undergraduate degree programs and one graduate degree program entirely online in addition to the traditional offerings.
+The online format enables the University to reach students across the state, the nation, and internationally.
 Additionally, the College of Business is accredited by the Association of Collegiate Business Schools and Programs (ACBSP), one of the leading specialized accreditation associations for business education.